 ACCEPTANCE OR ACCEPTED - A written determination by the County that the Contractor has completed the Work in accordance with the Contract.
 CONTRACT AMENDMENT - A written change to the Contract modifying, deleting or adding to the terms and conditions or Scope of Work, signed by both parties, with or without notice to the sureties.

-CONTRACTOR - The individual, association, partnership, firm, company, corporation, or combination thereof, including joint ventures, contracting with the County for the performance of Work under the Contract.

-DAY - Calendar day.
+Contractor - The individual, association, partnership, firm, company, corporation, or combination thereof, including joint ventures, contracting with the County for the performance of Work under the Contract.
+Day - Calendar day.
 KCC - The King County Code.
+Measurable Amount of Work - A definitive allocation of an employee's time that can be attributed to Work performed under this Contract, but that is not less than a total of one hour in any one week period.
 PERSON - Includes individuals, associations, firms, companies, corporations, partnerships, and joint ventures.

-PROJECT MANAGER - The individual designated by the County to manage the project on a daily basis and who may represent the County for Contract administration.
+Project Manager - The individual designated by the County to manage the project on a daily basis and who may represent the County for Contract administration.
 RCW - The Revised Code of Washington.

-Scope of Work (SOW) -An exhibit to the Contract consisting of a written description of the Work to be performed.
+SCOPE OF WORK (SOW) - An exhibit to the Contract consisting of a written description of the Work to be performed.
 SUBCONTRACTOR - The individual, association, partnership, firm, company, corporation, or joint venture entering into an agreement with the Contractor to perform any portion of the Work covered by this Contract.

-WORK - Everything to be provided and done for the fulfillment of the Contract and shall include services, goods and supplies specified under this Contract, including Contract Amendments.
+Work - Everything to be provided and done for the fulfillment of the Contract and shall include services, goods and supplies specified under this Contract, including Contract Amendments.